Josfem-leeeds/alx-system_engineering-devops/0x00-shell_basics/README.md

-2-bring me home does the function of changing the working directory to the user's home 3-listfiles sript actually list our files with details 4-listmorefiles will list other files with the . character
+2-bring me home does the function of changing the working directory to the user's home 3-listfiles sript actually list our files with details 4-listmorefiles will list other files with the . character 5-listfilesdigitonly will display files with user and group IDs displayed numerically